naimyasirozcan/i-like-vanilla/README.md

 # I LIKE VANILLA!
-> ## The Storybook of My CSS & BS5 & VanillaJS Learning Process..
-This repository includes the resources provided to me via patika.dev while learning HTML, CSS, and JavaScript, along with the notes I took during the lessons and the practice projects I built based on them.
-It also contains the resulting website I created while experimenting with what I learned.
+> ## class-lesson folder:
+This folder includes the resources provided by patika.dev on my self-learning process.
+I created different js file for each lesson and took notes into these files.
+I created a test folder for test everything I've learned.
 Throughout this process, I made significant progress in using tools and technologies such as VS Code, Git, Git Bash, GitHub, GitHub CLI, Node, npm, and Bootstrap.

-Once the site is complete, I will update this README file and provide a sitemap.
-For my next project, I plan to use React and Tailwind CSS!!
-Wish me luck :)
+## i-like-vanilla folder:
+This is the folder of my example website: nyoworks.
+I thought a single page site that shows my beginner skills with various sections and mini applications would be good as my very first portfolio.
+I created standart sections and mini applications in shape of single page website, also we have a mini toss game in it!

 Screenshots: